Yasich217/hikvision-tftpd_python3/README.md

    ```

 2. **Make the `start.sh` Script Executable**
-   On Linux/macOS, you will need to give execution permission to the `start.sh` script.
+   On Linux, you will need to give execution permission to the `start.sh` script.
 Run the following command:

    ```bash
    chmod +x start.sh